OnniVirtanen/koivu-api-gateway/README.md

 Remember that the routed applications should be in the docker network!

 ### Ratelimiting extras
-Available ratelimiting parameters are following: \n
+Available ratelimiting parameters are following:
 - requests: uint
 - timerframe: second, minute, hour, day
 - type: ip

-### Authentication extras
+### Authentication
-Available authentication parameters are following: \n
+Available authentication parameters are following:
 - authentication: key, none